info-uaic/deschis.org/_posts/2015-12-31-call-for-sponsors-2016.md

 As a sponsor of OSCamp 2016, you will be supporting the work of a significant open source community which will be the foundation of the technological development and innovation in Romania.

+You can find a list of sponsoring packages at [oscamp.eu/sponsor-brochure/](https://oscamp.eu/sponsor-brochure/).

 Would you like to sponsor OSCamp?
-Please send us an email to [sponsoring@oscamp.eu](mailto:sponsoring@oscamp.eu) .
+Please send us an email to [sponsoring@oscamp.eu](mailto:sponsoring@oscamp.eu).